pompy/laravel_docker_setup/README.md

 #### 7) try to run http://localhost:81/public/  to see default page of laravel

-#### 8) Below are mostly to do with Laravel related operations
+#### 8) Below are mostly to do with Laravel related operations (Some knowledge of laravel migration & seeding is important)

-## Change laravel database set settings in .env similar to below unless you change them.
+## Change laravel database  settings in .env variable.
+(Settings should match with credentials in docker-compose file)
 > DB_CONNECTION=mysql
 > DB_HOST=mysql
 > DB_PORT=3306